-LEADERSHIP BANKS AND BANKS WITH SPECIAL RECOGNITION
+LEADERSHIP & LOYALTY BANKS AND BANKS WITH SPECIAL RECOGNITION

 In determining how to meet the Best Customer Standard at their own financial institutions, banks may enroll in the IOLTA Leadership Bank Program, agreeing to pay the greater of 80% of the Federal Funds Target Rate or 1% on qualifying, high average balance accounts (\$100,000 or more).
-Banks may also opt to pay rates higher than the "Best Customer "rates.
+Banks may also enroll in the IOLTA Loyalty Bank Program, agreeing to pay the greater of 60% of the Federal Funds Target Rate or 1% on qualifying, high average balance accounts (\$100,000 or more).
+Additionally, banks may also opt to pay rates higher than the "Best Customer "rates.
 We especially recognize those choosing to pay 1.00% or more.
-Both the Leadership Banks and Recognized Banks appear on the following page with an asterisk ().
+The Leadership Banks (L+), the Loyalty Banks (L) and Recognized Banks (\) appear on the following page appropriately designated.

-All of these IOLTA-friendly Leadership Banks and specially Recognized Banks deserve acknowledgement for making a business choice that increases the capacity of New Jersey's legal service providers to serve individuals and families with civil legal problems but have nowhere else to go for help.
+All of these IOLTA-friendly Leadership Banks, Loyalty Banks and specially Recognized Banks deserve acknowledgement for making a business choice that increases the capacity of New Jersey's legal service providers to serve individuals and families with civil legal problems but have nowhere else to go for help.
 Often low-income and vulnerable people have legal problems affecting their most basic survival needs, such as food, shelter, jobs and access to health care.
 Civil legal aid provides our most economically fragile neighbors with equal access to justice through full and limited representation, even when they cannot afford a lawyer.
 The results are real: economic stability, peace at home, and the ability to move forward as productive members of society.